Equipping Faithful Volunteers

 Train Them Well

-In this role, you need volunteers who are encouraged to be in the trenches for the long haul.
-The key thing is to recognize that this work is good, but often difficult.
-Preparing people to serve well is an act of love, both for your volunteers and for the people your church is serving.
+You need volunteers who are encouraged to be in the trenches for the long haul.
+The key is to recognize that the work long-term, transformational poverty alleviation is good, but often difficult.
+Finding the right people and preparing people to serve well is an act of love, both for your volunteers and for the people your church or ministry is serving.

 Want to be prepared